Skin Graft Care

 6. What assessment would you expect for poor wound healing or signs of graft failure?

-7. What do you know about long term skin graft maturation that makes moisturizer and SPF important parts of client education?
+7. What do you know about long-term skin graft maturation that makes moisturizer and SPF important for client education?

 Conclusion

 Skin grafting is a useful treatment option for clients experiencing skin damage or loss from infection, burns, ulcers, or other causes.
-In order for a graft to be successful, there is significant care that must be taken to promote revascularization and optimum healing and graft maturation.
-By being well informed about skin anatomy, the grafting process, and acute and long term graft care, nurses can play an important role in the promotion of proper wound healing.
-The completion of this course should provide the necessary foundation for quality nursing care.
+For a graft to be successful, significant care must be taken to promote revascularization, optimum healing, and graft maturation.
+By being well-informed about skin anatomy, the grafting process, and acute and long-term graft care, nurses can play an important role in promoting proper wound healing.
+Completing this course should provide the necessary foundation for quality nursing care.

 Complete Survey